With so many claims, it’s hard to know which products are really safe, since, incredibly, there is no governmental standard.

 We choose the best natural and synthetic ingredients to meet our standards and those of other clean beauty authorities.

-Our production is sustainable and both inner and outer packaging are 100% recyclable
+Our production is sustainable and both inner and outer packaging are recyclable where facilities exist.

 Our products are cruelty-free and Leaping Bunny certified

 May be shown simply as ‘fragrance’ or ‘parfum’ in ingredients lists and may contain hundreds of untested chemicals, including hormone disruptors and allergens plus heavy metals.

 Nanoparticles in beauty products are very small particles, engineered to be tiny versions of larger, naturally occurring particles.
 They may be found in deodorants, toothpaste, shampoos, lotions, foundation, anti-aging creams, and nail polish and are used to provide better UV protection, deeper skin penetration, long-lasting effects, increased color and finish quality, etc. The effects of these tiny particles have not been fully studied but may be hazardous due to their deeper penetration, especially if inhaled.

 These are preservatives used to prevent bacteria and mold.
 Some are linked to skin and breast cancer, reproductive toxicity, hormone disruption, and development disruption.

 Genetically modified organisms (GMOs) are living organisms whose genetic material has been artificially manipulated in a laboratory through genetic engineering.
 This creates combinations of plant, animal, bacteria, and virus genes that do not occur in nature or through traditional crossbreeding methods.

 These are preservatives used to prevent bacteria and mold.
 Some are linked to skin and breast cancer, reproductive toxicity, hormone disruption, and developmental disruption.